 - Measure the pools FC level in the early evening and compare that to the appropriate SWG FC level for your CYA level.

 - If the actual FC level is too low, increase the percentage.
 If the actual FC level is too high, decrease the percentage.

 - If you needed to make an adjustment, wait a couple of days and then go back to step 2 and repeat the steps from there until your FC level is in the correct range.

 Chlorine demand will vary with the seasons and based on how many people are swimming in the pool.
 You should test your FC level weekly to see if you need to adjust the percentage setting.
 As you gain more familiarity with your pool, it may be possible to test a bit less often.
 Extremely hot weather, pool parties, and major storms may require that you manually add some chlorine to supplement the chlorine produced by the SWG.

 If the FC level falls to zero, even though the SWG appears to be working, there are a couple of things to check.
 First, verify the CYA level.
 If your CYA level has gotten too low, the SWG may not be able to keep up.
 Second, you may have algae.
 A pool with a SWG can have algae even when the water is relatively clear.
 Third, there may be some problem with the SWG, though this is much less likely than the first two possibilities.

-SWGs are not good at shocking the pool because shocking depends on the FC level going up quickly and a SWG only adds chlorine slowly.
-If you are shocking the pool you should add chlorine manually.
-A SWG can be used to help maintain the FC level during shocking, but the initial addition of chlorine to shock level should always be done manually.
+SWGs are not good at SLAMing (or shocking) the pool because SLAMing depends on the FC level going up quickly and a SWG only adds chlorine slowly.
+If you are SLAMing the pool you should add chlorine manually.
+A SWG can be used to help maintain the FC level during SLAMing, but the initial addition of chlorine to shock level should always be done manually.